 This is one of the very rare instances I will serve something in individual plates, because the way the salad is arranged is so pleasing, and tossing it together in a big serving bowl doesn’t do the ingredients justice.
 If you are thinking that your kids don’t eat beets, you are far from alone.
 But why don’t some kids like beets?
 When cooked they have a lovely silky texture, beautiful colors, and a natural sweetness.
 Which is why I keep trying, and why sometimes I make a salad that my husband and I are going to like and the kids can just work around what they don't want.
 That’s fair, right?

 And of course you can substitute anything you like here, swapping in quinoa for the spelt, roasted asparagus for the beets, and so on.
 A bit of crumbled goat cheese or feta would also be delicious.
-It’s just nice to have a composed salad once in a while!
+It’s just nice to have a composed salad once in a while.

-- 6 cups mesclun lettuce
+6 cups mesclun lettuce

-- 6 baby beets (any colors, cooked, peeled, and sliced)
+6 baby beets, any colors, cooked, peeled, and sliced

-- 1 teaspoon thyme (fresh)
+1 teaspoon fresh thyme

-- 2 tablespoons rice vinegar
+2 tablespoons rice vinegar

-- 2 tablespoons extra virgin olive oil
+2 tablespoons extra-virgin olive oil

 Gather the ingredients.

-Divide the lettuce into four bowls.
+Divide the lettuce into 4 bowls.

-Distribute the cooked spelt, shrimp and sliced beets evenly over the lettuce in the bowls, then sprinkle evenly with the thyme leaves.
+Distribute the cooked spelt, shrimp, and sliced beets evenly over the lettuce in the bowls, then sprinkle evenly with the thyme leaves.

 Drizzle over the vinegar and olive oil, and serve.